lisphilar/covid19-sir/docs/markdown/LOADING.md

 If we have records as CSV files (time series data of vairables), we can read them with `DataLoader.read_csv()` method.
 This uses `pandas.read_csv()` internally and [arguments](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) of `pandas.read_csv()` can be used.

 As an example, we have records in "./usa.csv" as shown in the next table.
+Obseervation dates are assigned to "date" column with "YYYY-MM-DD" format.
 (Data is from [COVID-19 Data Hub](https://covid19datahub.io/).)

 |    | confirmed | fatal | province | population | date       |
 | :---: | :---: | :---: | :---: | :---: | :---: |